 NAMA is agreeing rent abatements through its debtors and receivers to support small and medium sized businesses around the country that are struggling to survive because of the current economic environment.
-To end-March 2013, NAMA had approved rent abatements with an aggregate annual value of €14 million.
-Only 10 of the 284 eligible applications for rent abatements received since inception have been refused as they did not meet NAMA's published criteria.
+To date NAMA has approved 237 applications for rent abatements with an aggregate annual value of over €14 million.
+In the case of applications for rent abatements received, NAMA's approval rate is currently 97%.